 Hitting your full retirement age often signifies a lot of life changes.
 And if you’re receiving Social Security disability (SSDI) benefits, it can be even trickier to navigate.
 How long does the Social Security Administration (SSA) send SSDI payments after your claim’s approved?
 Are they permanent, or do the last only until you reach a certain cut-off age?
-Or are SSDI payments automatically converted into regular Social Security retirement benefits?
+Or do SSDI payments automatically convert into regular Social Security benefits?

 Usually, the biggest concern if you’re getting monthly SSDI payments is whether or not you’ll still have income after 65.
 Rest assured that even though your benefits might change, the SSA won’t leave you without income assistance or medical care.

 Do SSDI Payments Automatically Convert to Social Security Retirement Benefits?

 It’s true — SSDI payments do convert to regular Social Security benefits once you reach your full retirement age.
 Most people will barely notice any change in their usual monthly income.
 You’ll still get a monthly check and don’t need to complete any paperwork once you’ve reached full retirement age.
 The SSA will automatically switch your SSDI payments to retirement benefits after your birthday’s passed.
 The tricky thing is knowing when you technically “reach” that full retirement age, which depends entirely on your birth year.

 Most people think of 65 as “retirement age,” but benefits don’t automatically transfer then — unless you were born before 1937.
 Americans born after 1937 don’t automatically reach retirement age on their 65th birthday, so their benefits transfer sometime after that.
 Here’s how to calculate when your benefits will transfer from SSDI payments to retirement income, based on your birth year: